wp-plugins/full-background/readme.txt

 1. Upload 'full-background' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to wp-admin > Plugins > Full Background.
+3. Go to Plugins menu > Full Background.
-4. In "Background Link" field, enter your background image link.
-5. Click on 'Save Changes' button.
-6. Enjoy!.
+4. In "Backgrounds Links" field, enter list of backgrounds links, one link per line, will be display random background, but if you want one background only, enter one link only.

 For more info, [Read this article](http://wp-plugins.in/wordpress-background-image).